Erlangen Program at Large-1: Geometry of Invariants: Metric Properties from Cycle Invariants

-\begin{Remark} The expressions of lengths~\eqref{eq:k-center-point}, \eqref{eq:k-focus-point} are generally non-symmetric and this is a~price one should pay for its non-triviality.
-All symmetric distances lead to nine two-dimensional Cayley--Klein geometries, see~\cite[Appendix~B]{Yaglom79}, \cite{HerranzSantander02a,HerranzSantander02b}.
-In the parabolic case a symmetric distance of a vector \((u,v)\) is always a function of \(u\) alone, cf. Remark~\ref{re:par-is-not-limit}.
+\end{proposition} We also revise the parabolic case of conformality in \S~\ref{sec:infin-conf} with a related definition based on infinitesimal cycles. \begin{remark} The expressions of lengths~\eqref{eq:k-center-point}--\eqref{eq:k-focus-point} are generally non-symmetric and this is a price one should pay for its non-triviality.
+All symmetric distances lead to nine two-dimensional Cayley-Klein geometries, see~\citelist{\cite{Yaglom79}*{App.~B} \cite{HerranzSantander02a} \cite{HerranzSantander02b}}.
+In the parabolic case a symmetric distance of a vector \((u,v)\) is always a function of \(u\) alone, cf. Rem.~\ref{re:par-is-not-limit}.
 For such a distance a parabolic unit circle consists from two vertical lines (see dotted vertical lines in the second rows on Figs.~\ref{fig:orthogonality1} and~\ref{fig:orthogonality2}), which is not aesthetically attractive.
-On the other hand the parabolic ``unit cycles'' def\/ined by lengths~\eqref{eq:k-center-point} and~\eqref{eq:k-focus-point} are parabolas, which makes the parabolic Cayley transform (see Section~\ref{sec:parab-cayl-transf}) very natural. \end{Remark}
+On the other hand the parabolic ``unit cycles'' defined by lengths~\eqref{eq:k-center-point} and~\eqref{eq:k-focus-point} are parabolas, which makes the parabolic Cayley transform (see Section~\ref{sec:parab-cayl-transf}) very natural. \end{remark}

-We can also consider a distance between points in the upper half-plane which is preserved by M\"obius transformations, see~\cite{Kisil08a}. \begin{Lemma} Let the line element be \(\modulus{dy}^2=du^2-\sigma dv^2\) and the ``length of a curve'' is given by the corresponding line integral, cf.~{\rm \cite[\S~15.2]{Beardon05a}},
+We can also consider a distance between points in the upper half-plane which is preserved by M\"obius transformations, see~\cite{Kisil08a}. \begin{lemma} Let the line element be \(\modulus{dy}^2=du^2-\sigma dv^2\) and the ``length of a curve'' is given by the corresponding line integral, cf.~\cite{Beardon05a}*{\S~15.2}: